 There are two methods of using software instructions to clear the Watchdog Timer, one of which must be chosen by configuration option.
 The first option is to use the single "CLR WDT" instruction while the second is to use the two commands "CLR WDT1" and "CLR WDT2".
 For the first option, a simple execution of "CLR WDT" will clear the WDT while for the second option, both "CLR WDT1" and "CLR WDT2" must both be executed alternately to successfully clear the Watchdog Timer.
-Note that for this second option, if "CLR WDT1" is used to clear the Watchdog Timer, successive executions of this instruction will have no effect, only the execution of a "CLR WDT2" instruction will clear the Watchdog Timer.
-Similarly after the "CLR WDT2" instruction has been executed, only a successive "CLR WDT1" instruction can clear the Watchdog Timer.
+Note that for this second option, if "CLR WDT1" is used to clear the Watchdog Timer, successive executions of this instruction will have no effect, only the execution of a "CLR WDT2" instruction has been executed, only a successive "CLR WDT1" instruction can clear the Watchdog Timer.

-The maximum time out period is when the $2^{20}$ division ratio is selected.
-As an example, with a 32.768kHz LXT oscillator as its source clock, this will give a maximum watchdog period of around 32 seconds for the $2^{20}$ division ratio, and a minimum timeout of 250ms for the $2^{13}$ division ration.
-If the $f{SYS}/4$ clock is used as the Watchdog Timer clock source, it should be noted that when the system enters the SLEEP or IDLE0 Mode, then the instruction clock is stopped and the Watchdog Timer may lose its protecting purposes.
-For systems that operate in noisy environments, using the $f{SUB}$ clock source is strongly recommended.
+The maximum time out period is when the 2^{20} division ratio is selected.
+As an example, with a 32.768kHz LXT oscillator as its source clock, this will give a maximum watchdog period of around 32 seconds for the 2^{20} division ratio, and a minimum timeout of 250ms for the 2^{13} division ratio.
+If the f{SYS}/4 clock is used as the Watchdog Timer clock source, it should be noted that when the system enters the SLEEP or IDLE0 Mode, then the instruction clock is stopped and the Watchdog Timer may lose its protecting purposes.
+For systems that operate in noisy environments, using the f{SUB} clock source is strongly recommended.